Nain Early Childhood Institution, Nain St. Elizabeth

 When I read this I was appalled, because I wondered where are the Jamaican construction professionals in the scheme of things as it relates to both these schools, and the much bigger Logistics Hub investment?

 Two out of the three named construction professionals are regulated in Jamaica under an Act of Parliament.
 The architects are regulated under the Architects Registration Act 1987, which was amended in 2005 and the engineers under the Professional Engineers Registration Act 1987.
-These two Acts of Parliament require all architects and engineers intending on practicing in Jamaica must be registered and issued a practicing certificate much the same way as doctors and attorneys-at-law.
+These two Acts of Parliament require all architects and engineers intending on practicing in Jamaica to be registered and issued with a practicing certificate much the same way as doctors and attorneys-at-law.
 The Quantity Surveyors are self-regulated through the Jamaica Institution of Quantity Surveyors.

 Fifteen years ago, the construction professionals were left behind because these two Acts were in their infancy.
 These two Acts are now considered mature and it is my hope that the two Boards entrusted with the Regulations and the Administration, act accordingly in the public’s interest and of the professionals who they regulate.
 After all, the Chinese are international investors, and we must ensure that they abide by the rules as laid down by our Sovereign Parliament.